mcdudley87/proj4-budwiser/WEEDME.md

 * This project really challenged me to grow in my abilities to manipulate API information.

 #### Technologies Used
-*The amazing power of sweet, sweet ganja.
 *React
 *Express
 *Mongoose
 *Node.js
-*Fits of screaming

 #### API Used
 The Strain - http://strains.evanbusse.com/